abelacco/abelacco/README.md

 Developer businnes venturing into the exciting world of programming as a FullStack Developer.<br>
 I like big challenges and I undertake them with passion, commitment and determination.<br>
-Estoy interesado en el desarrollo web 🖥️ y moblie 📱 , tanto desde el lado de Front-end como del Back-end.<br>
+Estoy interesado en el desarrollo web 🖥️ y mobile 📱 , tanto desde el lado de Front-end como del Back-end.<br>

 ## Tech and Soft Skills